nishalbarman/jiocinema-clone/README.md

 ### flex

-to give a element display property to flex we can use "flex" as class name
+it will apply `display : flex` to the element whereever class is given as "flex"

 ### jc-center

-it will apply justify-content : center to the element whereever class is given as "jc-center"
+it will apply `justify-content : center` to the element whereever class is given as "jc-center"

 ### jc-left